 Arguably the most iconic gender-neutral shoe out there, something like the Minori booties by Emme Parsons.
 They elongate the leg, add a dash of edge, and pair with literally everything.
 Loafers had their moment—right now, we’re in our heeled boot era.

 Queer fashion is about more than “androgyny.”
 It’s about visibility.
 Identity.
 Autonomy.
-Whether you’re exploring personal style or planning a wedding look, these elements show up again and again because they work—they make people feel seen.
+Whether you’re exploring personal style or planning a wedding look, these elements show up again and again because they work.
+They make people feel confident, seen, and a different category (if a category at all) of people than the rest of the norm.

 Be the first to comment